 The books ends when the first part of Alexander’s journey ends, but his adventures are definitely not finished and the last part of the book is a cliffhanger and it makes you want to find out what happens next.

-I think the series would be great for young boys, especially since the main character is a boy.
+I think the series would be great for young kids who like adventure and fantasy.
 And if you’re an adult who likes reading light fantasy and adventure novels sometimes, you might enjoy this book, too.

 When Alexander arrived in Verhonia, something went terribly wrong.
 A dark spell delivered from the mountains of Acadia sent him on a dangerous journey in the middle of the night.
 As he marched into the mountains, the great city of Verhonia was ambushed and burned to the ground by Roman’s army of vicious giant murks.